Types of Trains in Russia

 Express trains are European-standard high-speed inter-city trains, capable of typical ground speeds of 250 kph (or 155 mph).

 They currently run between Moscow, St. Petersburg, Helsinki, and Nizhny Novgorod.
-These trains are called "Sapsan" within Russia, or "Allegro" on the Helsinki – St. Petersburg route.
+These trains are called "Sapsan" within Russia, or "Alstom" on the St. Petersburg - Helsinki route.

 The second type of trains are regular trains.
 Regular trains operate on just about any route between cities connected to each other by railroad, including those served by the high-speed rail trains (Helsinki, St. Petersburg, Moscow, and Nizhny Novgorod).

 However, these are usually reserved for overnight routes, and they offer beds for seating rather than individual seats.

 For example, the overnight trains from Moscow to St. Petersburg that depart at midnight and arrive at 8am the following day are called “the Grand Express” and “the Red Arrow”.
 These trains are part of Russian history and offer an experience in itself.